redhat-actions/openshift-actions-runners/base/README.md

 You can create your own runner image based on this one, and install any runtimes and tools your workflows need.

-1. Create your own Dockerfile, with `FROM quay.io/redhat-github-actions/runner:<tag>`.
+1. Create your own Containerfile, with `FROM quay.io/redhat-github-actions/runner:<tag>`.
-2. Edit the Dockerfile to install and set up your tools, environment, etc.
+2. Edit the Containerfile to install and set up your tools, environment, etc.
-    - If you have to use root in your Dockerfile, use `USER root` and convert back to `USER $UID` before the end of the Dockerfile.
+    - If you have to use root in your Containerfile, use `USER root` and convert back to `USER $UID` before the end of the Containerfile.
-    - The `UID` environment variable is set in the base Dockerfile.
+    - The `UID` environment variable is set in the base Containerfile.
     - Do not override the `ENTRYPOINT`.
 3. Build and push your new runner image.
 4. Install the [OpenShift Action Runner Chart](https://github.com/redhat-actions/openshift-actions-runner-chart).
 Set the value `runnerImage` to your image, and `runnerTag` to your tag.